AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-content.md

 >title="What happens when clicking the button"
 >abstract="Define what will happen upon users submitting the landing page form."

-To define specific content that will enable users to select and submit their choices from your landing page, use the **[!UICONTROL Form]** component.
+To define specific content that will enable users to select and submit their choices from your landing page, edit the **[!UICONTROL Form]** component.
 To do so, follow the steps below.

 1. The landing page-specific **[!UICONTROL Form]** component is already displayed in the canvas for the selected template.